 But it’s also true that you can become a successful blogger and increase your blog traffic without following any publishing schedule.

 How Many Blog Posts Should You Publish Per Week

-Business 2 Community recently published an infographic featuring 13 blogging statistics.
+Business 2 Community has published an infographic featuring 13 blogging statistics.
 Out of that, I would like to highlight the first three stats:

 80% of daily blog visits are new.